-Staff identified state downlisting and/or delisting goals for 12 species.
-Six species are also federal listed, and state recovery will be linked to federal recovery goals.
-Four species lacked sufficient information to allow setting downlisting and/or delisting goals in 2018.
+Staff have identified state downlisting and/or delisting goals for 12 species.
+Five species are also federal listed, and state recovery will be linked to federal recovery goals.
+Four species lack sufficient information to allow setting downlisting and/or delisting goals.

-Staff updated the status reviews in 2020 to reflect completion of projects that provided revised survey or research information.
-The revised document also reflects the delisting of the river otter earlier this year.
-Each status review includes a section that highlights any significant updates since 2018.
+Staff updated the status reviews in 2020 and 2022 to reflect completion of projects that provided revised survey or research information.
+Each status review includes a section that highlights any significant updates since 2020.
 Some overall highlights are described here: